-Cesium-137 and its decay product, barium-137m, are used for sterilization activities for food products, including wheat, spices, flour, and potatoes.
-Cesium-137 is also used in a wide variety of industrial instruments such as level and thickness gauges and moisture density gauges.
-Cesium-137 is also commonly used in hospitals for diagnosis and treatment, as a calibration source, and large sources can be used to sterilize medical equipment.
+Cesium-137 and its decay product, barium-137m, are used in food sterilization, including wheat, spices, flour, and potatoes.
+Cesium-137 is used in a wide variety of industrial instruments, such as level and thickness gauges and moisture density gauges.
+Cesium-137 is also commonly used in hospitals for diagnosis and treatment.
+Large sources can be used to sterilize medical equipment.